 Federal Courthouse and Mural Tour DOORS OPEN Pittsburgh and the Office of Public Art team up to offer a tour of the Federal Courthouse

-Pittsburgh, PA…July 3, 2019…DOORS OPEN Pittsburgh and the Office of Public Art present the Federal Courthouse Tour on July 19 from noon - 1:30 pm.
+Pittsburgh, PA…July 3, 2019…DOORS OPEN Pittsburgh and the Office of Public Art present the Federal Courthouse Tour on July 19 from 2 - 3:30 pm.
 The tour will feature contemporary artwork and murals from the 1930s, as well as a historical overview of the building and its architectural features.

 For its first collaboration, DOORS OPEN Pittsburgh and the Office of Public Art organized a tour of the Federal Courthouse to see artwork located in various courtrooms throughout the building.
 Historic murals within the courthouse include Stuyvesant van Veen’s Pittsburgh Panorama and Howard Cook’s Steel Industry.